AMD Specialist Orange County CA

 - Objects not being as bright as they used to be;

 - Inability to see up close or at a distance; and

 - Inability to recognize people’s faces (in severe cases).

 Types of AMD

 Dry AMD – Most people, around 75%, have dry or early, AMD.
 This develops when a build up of waste material forms underneath the macula.
 As a result, this area becomes thin and weak.
 In general, people who have dry AMD experience mild symptoms and are not at risk for vision loss.
-It is good idea to have an annual checkup with an AMD specialist Orange County CA recommends to ensure the symptoms are not worsening.
+It is a good idea to have an annual checkup with an AMD specialist Orange County, California recommends to ensure the symptoms are not worsening.

 Wet AMD – Wet AMD happens when abnormal blood vessels grow under the retina eventually leaking blood and fluid around the area causing improper functioning.
 This can lead to bleeding, scarring, and vision loss.